Neoministein/parkguidance/docs/admin.md

 If one or both checks returns false the user is displayed a message containing "Login failed".

+> There is an autologin in place in which you will be automatically logged in using cookies if you used the "Remember Me" radio button and didn't logout since the last session

 ![Image showing login screen](images/f-Admin-Login.png)

-> The Remember Me, Forgot Password, and Register are currently only cosmetic and have no backend integration.
+> The Forgot Password, and Register are currently only cosmetic and have no backend integration.

 ### List Pages